Call-for-Code-for-Racial-Justice/Open-Sentencing-Aggregator/scripts/populate_db_README.md

 #### Populate Cloudant Database

-This application includes a python script for populating the backend Cloudant database with mock data using the Faker framework.
+This application includes a python script for populating the backend Cloudant database with mock data using the [faker framework](https://github.com/joke2k/faker/).

 To run the this script, first you need to [install Python](https://www.python.org/downloads/) on your system.